 - Covering both ears while driving can be dangerous

-The Boom HX600 is Motorola’s newest wireless headset, which offers notable improvements in call quality and usability over previous models.
+The Boom H720 is Motorola’s newest wireless headset, which offers notable improvements in call quality and usability over previous models.
 This headset comes with two different hooks and two different flat earpieces.

-The headset is lightweight, although a little bulky, and has a flip-out microphone that serves as a power button.
+The headset is lightweight, although a kind of ugly.
+It has a flip-out microphone that turns the device on when unfolded.
 While fun to use, this extra area of articulation can break with rough use, so should be treated carefully.

-The battery offers a decent 6 hours of talk time, and a tri-color LED provides an unobtrusive way to measure charge.
-Likewise, the Bluetooth performance is impressive, allowing you to roam up to three hundred feet away from your phone and pair via NFC.
+The battery offers a decent 8 hours of talk time, and a tri-color LED provides an unobtrusive way to measure charge.

 - Clear call quality with noise reduction